-- 16. Write two differences between the muscles present in the heart and the limbs of man.
-Also draw labeled diagrams of these two kinds of muscles. - Ans.
+17. Write two differences between the muscles present in the heart and the limbs of man.
+Also draw labeled diagrams of these two kinds of muscles.

+Ans.
 Muscles present in the heart is cardiac muscles and that in limbs are voluntary or striated muscles.

-Striated Muscles Cardiac Muscles

-They have cylindrical, unbranched and multinucleated cells.
+Striated Muscles Cardiac Muscles They have cylindrical, unbranched and multinucleated cells.
 These muscle cells are cylindrical, branched and uninucleated.
 These are voluntary muscles which soon gets fatigue.
 These are involuntary muscles which rhythmically contract and relax throughout life and never get fatigue.

-striations nucleus striations nucleus

-Striated muscles Cardiac muscles

-- 17. (a) Describe the structure, functions and location of nervous tissue. - (b) Draw a labelled diagram of a neuron.
-Write the functions of any two parts.

-Ans. (a) A neuron or nerve cell is the structural and functional unit of the nervous system.
+- 18. (a) Describe the structure, functions and location of nervous tissue. - (b) Draw a labelled diagram of a neuron.
+Write the functions of any two parts. - Ans. (a) A neuron or nerve cell is the structural and functional unit of the nervous system.